 Our business structure

 HVM Catapult is a company limited by guarantee (the HVM Catapult company) that brings together seven technology innovation centres which act as the process arm of the HVM Catapult.
 These seven centres are independent legal entities.
-The HVM Catapult was established by Innovate UK (then the Technology Strategy Board) to support and grow the advanced manufacturing sector in the UK and Innovate UK, together with the Department for Business, Energy and Industrial Strategy are our primary stakeholders.
-Through our seven centres we work with manufacturing businesses of all sizes and from all sectors and help turn ideas into commercial applications by addressing the gap between technology concept and commercialisation.
+The HVM Catapult was established by Innovate UK (then the Technology Strategy Board) to support and grow the advanced manufacturing sector in the UK.
+Innovate UK, together with the Department for Business, Energy and Industrial Strategy, are our primary stakeholders.
+Through our seven centres, we work with manufacturing businesses of all sizes and from all sectors and help turn ideas into commercial applications by addressing the gap between technology concept and commercialisation.

-The HVM Catapult company has a single site office is in Solihull, England and employees 11 people with all activities taking place in the United Kingdom.
-Our seven independent centres are situated across different locations within the UK with their principle locations being, Bristol, Coventry, Wilton, Sheffield and Glasgow.
+The HVM Catapult company has a single site office in Solihull, England and employees 11 people, with all activities taking place in the United Kingdom.
+Our seven independent centres are situated across different locations within the UK, with their principle locations being Bristol, Coventry, Wilton, Sheffield and Glasgow.

 Our policies on slavery and human trafficking